kdm9/dna-proto-workflow/docs/source/index.rst

 For standard applications no additional edits are necessary.
 The rules reside in ``rules/*.smk``.
 Most rules have explicit shell commands with transparent flag settings.
 Expert users can change these for additional control.

+12. After the successful snakemake run, `archive <https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#sustainable-and-reproducible-archiving>`_ your workflow and the raw data to enable reproducing your work.

 Workflow Use in Detail
 ----------------------